Andy is an effective strategist and advocate who leads clients to success with the state legislature and other policy makers.

 At the Capitol, Andy has worked successfully for clients to:

-- Establish the state’s first affordable housing tax credit, increase the influence of affordable housing interests and secure new funds for housing development and supportive services.
+- Increase the influence of affordable housing interests and secure new funds for housing development and supportive services including: the state’s first affordable housing tax credit, record investments in homeownership, and new funding to preserve at-risk housing.

 - Served the Minnesota House of Representatives as a Committee Administrator to the Energy Division and Local Government Division and as a Research Consultant for a wide variety of committees covering issues including capital investment, legacy, environment, energy, housing and higher education.